Updated January, 2019

 If you allow fear to take root, it will fester, sabotaging your self-esteem, productivity, efficiency, peace of mind, and overall success.

 If you’re ready to stop limiting your success, here are 4 ways to find your focus, face your fears, and embrace opportunity.

 4 TED Talks That Will Help You Stop Sabotaging Success

 What is fear costing you?
 According to a study on Fear and Entrepreneurship, it’s costing you more than you might think.

-I’s a state that cements you in inactivity, stealing away opportunity and keeping you from truly embracing the possibility in and around your business.
-So where do you begin to overcome it’s clutches when it begins to take hold?
+IT’s a state that cements you in inactivity, stealing away opportunity and keeping you from truly embracing the possibility in and around your business.
+So where do you begin to overcome its clutches when it begins to take hold?

 1. Diagnose Your Fear

 If you find yourself in the self-sabotage boat, you’re not alone.
 Fear is a very real emotion that either pushes you forward or holds you back within business and life.